What is the Brachial Plexus?

 What is Brachial Plexus Palsy?

 Brachial plexus palsy is a condition that is similar in appearance to cerebral palsy and Erb’s Palsy.
-The condition occurs when there is permanent damage to the brachial plexus, and it can affect everything from the fingertips to the shoulder, and even neck and face if the damage is severe enough.
+The condition occurs when there is permanent damage to this area of the spine, and it can affect everything from the fingertips to the shoulder, and even neck and face if the damage is severe enough.

 There are several types of brachial plexus injuries.
 They include an avulsion, or tearing of the nerve from the spinal cord, or a rupture, which involves the nerve tearing away from the spinal cord.
 Scar tissue can also collect around the injured area resulting in a neuroma or stretching of the nerve.
-However, the most commonly known brachial plexus injury is shoulder dystocia.
-Brachial plexus palsy occurs when the head is pulled in a way strong enough to cause permanent nerve damage.
+However, the most commonly known injury is shoulder dystocia.

 Newborns can sustain this sort of injury when there are problems during birth, including but not limited to: